shreyap2702/docs/pages/contacts/bulk_update.md

 # `bulk_update()`

 Create or update multiple contacts in a single request.
-This method uses the `POST/contacts/bulk-update` endpoint to process up to 100 contacts at once.
+This method uses the `POST /contacts/bulk-update` endpoint to process up to 100 contacts at once.

 ---